ShikhSh/RecruitU/README.md

 - Access the React UI at [http://localhost:3000](http://localhost:3000)
 - Use the UI to:
   - Fetch a reference user by ID
-  - Search for users using natural language
+  - Search for users using natural language (cached for performance)
-  - Click a user to view details and get conversation suggestions
+  - Click a user to view details and get conversation suggestions (cached per user pair)

 ---